Explicit conditional bounds for $\zeta(s)$ at the edge of the critical strip: Introduction

 and

-On the other hand, the classical conditional bound for $\zeta'(s)/\zeta(s)$ at $s=1+it$ is $O(\log\log t)$ (see, for instance, \cite[Corollary~13.14]{MV}).
-The sharpest explicit version of this result is due to Chirre, Val{\aa}s, and Simoni\v{c} \cite[Theorem~5]{ChiSim}, who proved that, under RH, for $t\ge 10^{30}$,
+On the other hand, the classical conditional bound for $\zeta'(s)/\zeta(s)$ at $s=1+it$ is $O(\log\log t)$, see \cite[Corollary~13.14]{MV} for example.
+The sharpest explicit version of this result is due to Chirre, Hagen, and Simoni\v{c} \cite[Theorem~5]{ChiSim}, who proved that, under RH and for $t\ge 10^{30}$,

-These bounds have also been investigated in the context of families of $L$-functions, where several generalizations are known; see, for example, \cite{Lum,SimonicPalo}.
+These bounds have also been investigated in the context of families of $L$-functions, where several generalizations are known, see \cite{Langu,Lum,SimonicPalo}.

 The aim of this paper is to refine estimates \eqref{11_52am} and \eqref{11_53am} by improving the constants in the lower-order terms, and to improve the order of magnitude of the lower-order error term in \eqref{12_32pm}.